Congratulations

 Step 3: Register details and enrol in units

-ONLINE ENROLMENT IS OPEN FROM
+ONLINE ENROLMENT FOR THE JUNE TRIMESTER IS OPEN FROM

 Using your Monash account, you can now log in to our Web Enrolment System (WES) and register your details.